 As with most utility companies, the general economic condition of CUC's service area, Grand Cayman, influences electricity sales.
 Changes in consumer demographic, income, employment and housing are all factors in the amount of sales generated.
 As the Company supplies electricity to all hotels and large properties, its sales are therefore partially based on tourism and related industry fluctuations.
-World economic conditions, particularly those in North America, directly impact Grand Cayman's tourism industry, as 83.3% of the island's stay-over visitors arrive from the U.S. annually, which affects electricity sales.
+World economic conditions, particularly those in North America, directly impact Grand Cayman's tourism industry.
+Rising inflationary pressures and fuel cost also impacts the customer behavior, particularly the consumption for residential customers.